• Skip to primary navigation

 Ingredients for baked mahi mahi recipe including: 2 mahi mahi fish fillet defrosted, salt and pepper, chilli flakes, fresh herbs, garlic and lemon slices, and butter

-Once you remove the packaging, you’ll probably want to pat the fillets dry.
-This helps to form a crust on the fillet while baking for a great texture contrast!
+1. Thaw the fish if it’s frozen and pat the fillets dry.
+This helps to form a crust on the fillet while baking for a great texture contrast.

 Baking dish layered with butter, lemon slices, garlic, fresh herbs and ready for the fish

-Since the fish is super mild and sweet in flavor, you really don’t need to heavily season them.
+1. Since the fish is super mild and sweet in flavor, you really don’t need to heavily season them.
 Salt, pepper and chilli flakes (optional) is all I add to it.
+If you’re seasoning it heavily, add the spice mix in a small bowl and sprinkle evenly over the fish.

-On my baking dish, there’s a thin layer of oil, a dab of butter, thinly sliced garlic and lemon slices.
+2. At the bottom of the baking dish, add thin layer of oil, a dab of butter, thinly sliced garlic and lemon slices.
 Fresh herbs are not necessary, however they add a brightness to the dish!

 seasoned mahi mahi fish over the baking dish with a dab of butter ontop ready to go to bake in the oven